 Six stations can be set for the AM band.
-Twelve stations can be set for the FM band (6 for FM1, 6 for FM2).
-Eighteen channels can be set for the satellite radio (6 for XM1, 6 for XM2, 6 for XM3).
+Twelve stations can be set for the FM band (six for FM1, six for FM2).

-- 1. Choose the radio band AM, FM1 or FM2 using the FM-AM select button, or choose the satellite band XM1, XM2 or XM3 using the XM button. - Tune to the desired station using manual, SEEK or SCAN tuning.
-Press and hold any of the desired station memory buttons (1 - 6) until the preset number is updated on the display and the sound is briefly muted. - 3.
-The channel indicator will then come on and the sound will resume.
+- 1. Choose the radio band AM, FM1 or FM2 using the FM·AM button. - Tune to the desired station using the I SEEK button or the ►►I TRACK button.
+Press and hold any of the desired station memory buttons (1 - 6) until the preset number is updated on the display and a beep is heard. - 3.
 Programming is now complete. - 4.
 Other buttons can be set in the same manner.

 If the battery cable is disconnected, or if the fuse opens, the radio memory will be canceled.
 In that case, reset the desired stations.

 Compact disc (CD) player operation